Hello friends near and far—earth lovers, fellow wanderers, and kind souls,

 And we want to say this clearly: the trike itself only exists because of you.

-Every donation, every word of encouragement, every kind gesture made it possible.
+Every donation, every word of encouragement, every act of support made it possible.
 One extraordinary couple—dear friends—donated half the cost of the trike offline (you know who you are, and we hope you're reading this).
-That generosity, combined with help from so many of you, brought this dream to life.
+That generosity, combined with so many others, brought this dream to life.

-And here’s what humbles us beyond words: some of you who helped—we’ve never even met.
+And what moves us so deeply is this: many of the people who helped—we’ve never even met.

-Now, thanks to all of you, James can still ride.
+Thanks to all of you—old friends, new friends, anonymous supporters—James can still ride.
 And that riding is everything.

 In the midst of these brighter moments, we continue to navigate the unpredictable landscape of Lewy Body Dementia.